opentargets/evidence_datasource_parsers/README.md

 Generally these scripts:
 1. map the disease terms (if any) to our ontology, sometimes using [OnToma](https://ontoma.readthedocs.io)
-2. save the mappings
+2. save the mappings in https://github.com/opentargets/mappings
-3. generate evidence objects (JSON strings) according to our JSON schema
+3. Read the **github mappings** to generate evidence objects (JSON strings) according to our JSON schema

 Code used by more than one script (that does not live in a python package) is stored in the `common` folder and imported as follows: